EdwinM58/claude-cli/README.md

-# Claude 3 Opus Interactive Chatbot
+# Claude Interactive Chatbot

-This Python script interacts with the Claude 3 Opus API from Anthropic to create a conversational assistant.
+This Python script interacts with the Claude API from Anthropic to create a conversational assistant.
 The script reads user inputs, sends them to the API, and returns the assistant's responses in a terminal-based chat interface.

 ## Features

-- Interactive text-based conversation with Claude 3 Opus.
+- Interactive text-based conversation with Claude.
 - Typing animation to simulate the assistant's response time.
 - Exit the conversation by typing `quit`.